From Monday 17 May, care home residents will be able to have five named visitors for indoor visits.

 Visitors and residents may wish to hold hands but are advised to keep physical contact to a minimum as any contact increases the risk of transmission.

 Visitors should also be careful to ensure they observe strict social distancing from other residents, visitors and staff at all times.

 As is the case with visitors of all ages, there should be no close physical contact between babies or young children and the residents they are visiting.
 Children aged 11 and over should wear the same PPE as adult visitors.
 Children under the age of 3 should not wear masks for safety reasons.

 How often can I visit a care home?

 Care homes will decide how often and for how long it is possible for named visitors to come into the home.
 This is likely to be depend on practical considerations, such as the layout of the home and the numbers of residents and families who may wish to have visits.
-In practice this may mean that the frequency of visits is limited, however, local Directors of Public Health may provide advice to homes allowing more regular visiting if they are confident that infection control measures and other arrangements are in place.

 What happens if there is an outbreak at the care home?